devdacian/solidity-fuzzing-comparison/README.md

 ### Challenge #1 Naive Receiver: (Winner TIED ALL) ###

-In `basic` configuration both Foundry & Echidna are able to break the simpler invariant but not the more valuable and difficult one.
-In `advanced` configuration both Foundry & Echidna can break both invariants.
-Both Foundry & Echidna reduce the exploit chain to a very concise & optimized transaction set and present this to the user in an easy to understand output.
+In `basic` configuration Foundry, Echidna & Medusa are able to break the simpler invariant but not the more valuable and difficult one.
+In `advanced` configuration all 3 fuzzers can break both invariants.
+All 3 fuzzers reduce the exploit chain to a very concise & optimized transaction set and present this to the user in an easy to understand output.
 As a result they are tied and there is no clear winner.
-Medusa is unable to be used for this challenge as it requires a feature currently under development.

 ### Challenge #2 Unstoppable: (Winner MEDUSA) ###